dsc-courses/dsc80-2026-wi/proj04/power-outages.md

 ## Getting the Data

-The data is downloadable [here](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks).

-***Note***: If you are having a hard time with the "This dataset" link, hold shift and click the link to open it into a new tab and then refresh that new tab.
+The data is downloadable [here](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks) from Purdue University's research data.
+If you are having a hard time with the link on that page, hold shift and click the link to open it into a new tab and then refresh that new tab.

-A data dictionary is available at this [article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) under *Table 1.
+A data dictionary is available in this [article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) under *Table 1.
 Variable descriptions*.

 ---